 Funny as that is, you need bifidobacterium to digest milk.
 In other words, don’t eat pasteurized milk if you want to heal your skin.

 Next week we’re going to do a deep dive into the how.
-How do you heal SIBO and how do you eat to heal your skin.
+How do you can empower your body to reverse SIBO and how do you eat to clear up your skin.
 Once it’s available you can click the link here: